-In Thailand however, Thai Stick, and the majority of cultivated weed that was used to produce them, was eradicated in the late 1970’s as the Thai Government began its own war on drugs, funded by the US department of state.
-Its target was really the opium trade through the golden triangle, but marijuana was swept up in the hoopla and farmers were convinced with a fistful of Yankee dollars to burn their crops and switch over to growing coffee.
+In Thailand however, Thai Stick, and the majority of cultivated weed that was used to produce them, was eradicated in the late 1970s as the Thai Government began its own war on drugs, funded by the US Department of State.
+Its target was really the opium trade through the Golden Triangle, but marijuana was swept up in the hoopla and farmers were convinced with a fistful of Yankee dollars to burn their crops and switch over to growing coffee.

 Thus, any tales of coming across Thai sticks in London or New York in the 1990s seem very far-fetched, as it was essentially unavailable in Bangkok.
-I’ve lived in Thailand for over 20 years, have explored many of its nooks and crannies via motorcycle, and despite having spent plenty of time in the mountainous northeast where Thai Stick once flourished, I have never seen a single leaf of it.
+I’ve lived in Thailand for over 20 years, and have explored many of its nooks and crannies via motorcycle, and despite having spent plenty of time in the mountainous northeast where Thai Stick once flourished, I have never seen a single leaf of it.

 Thailand’s war on drugs has been about as disastrous as America’s.
 Culminating at one point with 2,800 deaths by police in a matter of months, during an intensive crackdown of a meth wave that spread across the country during the early 2000s.
 With its prisons bloated and the judicial system bogged down with low-level drug cases, Thailand’s government has finally come to the realization that locking people up for using a plant their forebears had relied on for millennia was not such a good idea.

-Today the country has legalized medical marijuana and the path to legal recreational use looks to be clear, especially considering projected profits in the billions of Baht.
+Today the country has legalized medical marijuana and the path to legal recreational cannabis use looks to be clear, especially considering projected profits in the billions of Baht.
 To me, this means that it won’t be long until we start seeing Thai Sticks for sale in whatever type of boutique dispensaries open to sell infused muffins and CBD teas.
-I also expect they will be outrageously taxed and will no longer be “3 for a dollar” as a retired dealer told the Bangkok Post he once sold Thai Stick for at US Army PX’s.
+I also expect they will be outrageously taxed and will no longer be “3 for a dollar” as a retired dealer told the Bangkok Post he once sold Thai Stick for at US Army PXs.

 Making Thai Stick

 Cannacigars billed as Thai Stick are available online and in places where recreational use already exists.
-I’m impatient though and decided to try and make my own long burning, old school Thai blunt, following the traditional method the best I could.
+I’m impatient though and decided to try and make my own long-burning, old-school Thai blunt, following the traditional method the best I could.

 Everything I’ve read about Thai Stick says that firstly the stick itself should be coated in hash oil and each successive layer dipped in the same.
 I don’t have access to hash oil but canna-oil is easy enough to make.

-After dipping the sick and getting a furry coat of the chopped up jungle weed we get here to stick, I wrapped it in parchment as dictated by tradition, or waxed paper actually, and bound it with string from a hotel sewing kit as I have neither hemp twine nor silk thread at hand and what the hell difference could that possibly make.
+After dipping the sick and getting a furry coat of the ground-up jungle weed we get here to stick, I wrapped it in parchment as dictated by tradition, or waxed paper actually, and bound it with string from a hotel sewing kit as I have neither hemp twine nor silk thread at hand and what the hell difference could that possibly make.

 I put this in the refrigerator overnight to cure it.
 Then, day by day over four days, I unwrapped it, dipped it in oil and added another layer, re-binding the stick each time.
 I let it rest so that the oil could fully saturate the chopped bud until it took on the semblance of a lamb kabab.